 - Cooking involves many different skills including fine motor skills and problem-solving

-- Kids learn about each ingredient, how to prepare it, and why it’s good for you
+- Kids learn about each ingredient and how to prepare it

 - Encourages kids to try new recipes – and new foods

-- Kids learn the connection between good food and good health
+- Kids learn the connection between food and health

 - Gives kids a sense of accomplishment